Backup158/DarktideWeaponCustomizationOwO/docs/notes.md

 position: x, z, y
     +x moves gun to the right
     +y moves gun up
     +z moves gun forwards
 rotation: y, x, z
 	+x put gun offset to the right
 	+y put gun below
 # Parts not accept transformations
 1. Restart the game
-2. sometimes setting 'offset = false' makes it literally freeze on the screen, so it doesn't even rotate with the weapon
+2. Sometimes setting `offset = false` makes it literally freeze on the screen, so it doesn't even rotate with the weapon
-3. can try parenting it to a specific node, but that can cause issues
+3. Can try parenting it to a specific node, with some caveats
-    1. we dont have a list of nodes
+    1. We don't have a convenient list of nodes
-    2. the node can move during gameplay.
+    2. The node can move during gameplay.
 Key example being the final bullet of autogun magazines moving up as you shoot.

 # Bullet trails getting stolen
 This comes from having the main part be a muzzle that matches the actual muzzle that would've been used by the gun